NurulIslam17/Laravel-Blog/biztrox/README.md

 ## About This Project

-This is a n web base school management system where 3 types of user exist.
+This is a n web base blog site where 2 types of user exist.

 #Admin:Admin can create artical category wise and post